Potassium perchlorate: Debated medical use

 Potassium perchlorate can be used as an antithyroid agent used to treat hyperthyroidism, usually in combination with one other medication.
 This application exploits the similar ionic radius and hydrophilicity of perchlorate and iodide.

 Perchlorate ion, a common low-level water contaminant in the USA due to the aerospace industry, has been shown to reduce iodine uptake and thus is classified as a goitrogen.
 Perchlorate ion is a competitive inhibitor of the process by which iodide is actively accumulated into the thyroid follicular cells.
 Studies involving healthy adult volunteers determined that at levels above 7 (kg·d), perchlorate begins to temporarily inhibit the thyroid gland's ability to absorb iodine from the bloodstream.
 This level is 9000 times greater than has been found in any water supply, however.

 The reduction of the iodide pool by perchlorate has a dual effect – reduction of excess hormone synthesis and hyperthyroidism, on the one hand, and reduction of thyroid inhibitor synthesis and hypothyroidism on the other.
 Perchlorate remains very useful as a single dose application in tests measuring the discharge of radioiodide accumulated in the thyroid as a result of many different disruptions in the further metabolism of iodide in the thyroid gland.

-Treatment of thyrotoxicosis (including Graves' disease) with 600 mg potassium perchlorate (430 mg perchlorate) daily for periods of several months, or longer, was once a common practice, particularly in Europe, and perchlorate use at lower doses to treat thyroid problems continues to this day.
+Treatment of hyperthyroidism (including Graves' disease) with 600 mg potassium perchlorate (430 mg perchlorate) daily for periods of several months, or longer, was once a common practice, particularly in Europe, and perchlorate use at lower doses to treat thyroid problems continues to this day.
 Although 400 mg of potassium perchlorate divided into four or five daily doses was used initially and found effective, higher doses were introduced when 400 mg/d was discovered not to control thyrotoxicosis in all subjects.

-Current regimens for treatment of thyrotoxicosis (including Graves' disease), when a patient is exposed to additional sources of iodine, commonly include 500 mg potassium perchlorate twice per day for 18–40 days.
+Current regimens for treatment of hypothyroidism (including Graves' disease), when a patient is exposed to additional sources of iodine, commonly include 500 mg potassium perchlorate twice per day for 18–40 days.

 In another related study were subjects drank just 1 L of perchlorate-containing water per day at a concentration of 10 ppm, i.e. daily 10 mg of perchlorate ions were ingested, an average 38% reduction in the uptake of Iodine was observed.

 However, when the average perchlorate absorption in perchlorate plant workers subjected to the highest exposure has been estimated as approximately 0.5 (kg·d), as in the above paragraph, a 67% reduction of iodine uptake would be expected.
 Studies of chronically exposed workers though have thus far failed to detect any abnormalities of thyroid function, including the uptake of iodine.
 This may well be attributable to sufficient daily exposure, or intake, of stable iodine-127 among these workers and the short 8 hr biological half life of perchlorate in the body.